Polish IBAN Generator

 | 0000010000234006 | 13–28 | 16 digits | Client account number |

-The NBP (National Bank of Poland) defines this Poland IBAN format in its ordinance on bank and account numbering [3].
-SWIFT administers the international structure under ISO 13616 [6].
+The NBP (National Bank of Poland) defines this format in its ordinance on bank and account numbering[3].
+SWIFT administers the international structure under ISO 13616[6].

-The PL IBAN format is always 28 characters.
-No Polish IBAN is shorter or longer.
-If someone gives you a Poland IBAN number that is not 28 characters, it is not valid.
+No Polish IBAN is shorter or longer than 28 characters.
+If someone gives you one that isn't 28 characters, it's not valid.

 What Is a Bank Sort Code?

-The bank sort code (numer rozliczeniowy) is an 8-digit number that identifies a specific bank or branch in Poland [3].
-The last of the eight digits is a check digit calculated according to Appendix 2 of the NBP President's ordinance [3].
+The numer rozliczeniowy (bank sort code) is an 8-digit number that identifies a specific bank or branch in Poland[3].
+The last of the eight digits is a check digit calculated according to Appendix 2 of the NBP President's ordinance[3].

-The sort code is part of both the NRB and IBAN formats.
-It lets you identify the bank from an account number [3].
+The sort code lets you identify the bank from an account number[3].
 If you need a tool for that, check our IBAN Bank Identifier.
 To verify an existing IBAN, use our IBAN Checker.

 What Is an NRB Number?

-An IBAN is created by adding the "PL" prefix to the NRB and recalculating the check digits using the MOD 97 algorithm [4].
-If you have an older 26-digit account number (NRB), the IBAN generator converts it to the international format.
+An IBAN is created by adding the "PL" prefix to the NRB and recalculating the check digits using the MOD 97 algorithm[4].
+If you have an older 26-digit account number, the generator above converts it to the international format.

-The NRB standard is based on the Polish Norm PN-F-01102, and its implementation was coordinated by the Polish Bank Association [4].
-The legal basis for the entire numbering system is Article 68 of the Banking Law, which authorizes the NBP President to determine the numbering of banks and accounts [2].
+The NRB standard is based on the Polish Norm PN-F-01102, coordinated by the Polish Bank Association[4].
+The legal basis for the entire numbering system is Article 68 of the Banking Law, which authorizes the NBP President to determine the numbering of banks and accounts[2].

 How the IBAN Generator Works